mlcb-jlu/MedImgSeg/README.md

 ```

-## Run
+## Training
 Before you start training, you need to run visdom and open the corresponding address in the browser to monitor each loss:
 ```
 python -m visdom.server
 ```
 Then you should change the PATH in the executable bash files to your virtual environment location.
-To train , validating and testing on BraTS dataset and ISIC dataset:
+To training , validating and testing on BraTS dataset and ISIC dataset:
 ```
 sudo ./start_train.sh
 sudo ./start_test.sh